Wakan rōeishū

-The Wakan Rōeishū (和漢朗詠集) is an anthology of Chinese poems (Jp. kanshi 漢詩) and 31-syllable Japanese waka (Jp. tanka 短歌) for singing to fixed melodies (the melodies are now extinct).
+The Wakan Rōeishū (和漢朗詠集) is a Japanese anthology of Chinese poems (漢詩, kanshi) and 31-syllable Japanese waka (短歌, tanka) for singing to fixed melodies (the melodies are now extinct).

-The text was compiled by Fujiwara no Kintō ca. 1013.
-It contains 588 Chinese poems by some 30 Chinese poets, including Bai Juyi (Po Chü-i; 772－846), Yuan Zhen (Yüan Shen; 779－831) and Xu Hun (Hsü Hun; fl ca 850) together with some 50 Japanese poets of Chinese verse such as Sugawara no Michizane, Minamoto no Shitagau (911－983), Ōe no Asatsuna (886－957), Ki no Haseo (845－912), and others.
+The text was compiled by Fujiwara no Kintō 1013.
+It contains 588 Chinese poems by some 30 Chinese poets, including Bai Juyi (772－846), Yuan Zhen (779－831) and Xu Hun together with some 50 Japanese poets of Chinese verse such as Sugawara no Michizane, Minamoto no Shitagau (911－983), Ōe no Asatsuna (886－957), Ki no Haseo (845－912), and others.
 The 216 waka poems in the collection are by 80 famous poets such as Kakinomoto no Hitomaro, Ki no Tsurayuki, Ōshikōchi Mitsune, among many other illustrious names.

 Wakan rōeishū is divided into two books: "Seasonal poems" occupy the first book, while "Miscellanea" are in the second.
-The poems are further sub-classified by common topics (Jp. dai 題); kanshi alternate with waka on the same subject.
+The poems are further sub-classified by common topics (題, dai); kanshi alternate with waka on the same subject.